WHAT ARE COURSE RESERVES?

 WHY USE OCRA?

-It is the Faculty member's responsibility to assure that all items placed on course reserve conform to copyright or fall within Fair Use guidelines.
+Faculty and the University are liable for copyright compliance.
+Actions for copyright infringement may be brought against not only Brown University as an institution, but also the individual faculty members of Brown University.
+It is the Brown University policy that individual faculty members are responsible for determining whether permission is required for any and all materials used in their teaching.
+It is the Faculty member's responsibility to assure that all items placed on course reserve either conform to copyright are licensed by the Library, or have the permission of the copyright holder, or fall within the Fair Use guidelines.
 For more information, see Brown University Copyright and Fair Use.
 OCRA was designed in part to address copyright concerns.
 Faculty and the University are liable for copyright compliance.
 Use of the OCRA system ensures content complies with copyright and fair use and draws on licensed copies of content either subscribed, owned or obtained by the library.
+Faculty members will be presumed to have gotten any necessary permissions for course materials at the time they are delivered to OCRA or BGS.
+Faculty requiring assistance either in making a fair use determination or in procuring permissions should contact Ned Quist.
+Faculty should plan accordingly to allow sufficient time to make fair use assessments and procure permissions.

 What are the Fair Use guidelines?